CrazyNikkii/job-tracker/README.md

 # Job Tracker

-A job application tracking app built with React, TypeScript, Vite and Tailwind CSS.
+A simple job application tracker built with React, TypeScript, Vite and Tailwind CSS.

-The project is designed for two purposes:

-1. A private job tracker that I can use myself.
+The idea is pretty straightforward: I wanted a small app where I can keep track of jobs I am interested in, jobs I have applied to, and where each application currently stands.

-2. A portfolio project that recruiters can open and try without creating an account.
+It is also meant to work as a portfolio project, so recruiters can open it and try the demo without creating an account.

 ## Current status

-The project currently has a frontend demo mode.
+The app currently has a frontend demo version.

-Demo mode uses sample data and saves changes only in the visitor's browser with localStorage.
-It does not connect to a backend or show real private job applications.
+The demo uses sample data and saves changes only in the browser with localStorage.
+It does not use a backend, and it does not show any real private job applications.

-Private mode, authentication and backend storage will be added later.
+There is also a small private access placeholder on the landing page.
+Later, that will be used for my own private tracker.

-## Features
+## Features so far

-- Landing page with demo entry point
+- Landing page
-- Demo dashboard
+- Demo dashboard at `/demo`
 - Add job applications
 - Edit job applications
 - Delete job applications